|

 174. predominant

-having superior power and influence
+having superior power or influence

 Kolin revises the predominant reading of Small Craft Warnings as autobiographical by drawing out its profound theological implications.